 - (1) Students are responsible for material covered in lectures, reading assignments, and text problems.
 Questions will test mastery of concepts and include challenging calculation problems.
-A command of related algebraic and trigonometric concepts is assumed (see the Prerequisites, page 13, in this guide). - (2) Bring only the following while taking an exam with ProctorU: two picture IDs (UF Gator One card and your state driver's license) with a legible signature and blank scratch paper.

-Cell phones and other electronic devices must be turned off and out of sight.
+A command of related algebraic and trigonometric concepts is assumed (see the Prerequisites, page 13, in this guide). - (2) Bring only the following while taking an exam with ProctorU: two picture IDs (UF Gator One card and your state driver's license) with a legible signature and blank scratch paper (up to 10 sheets). - Cell phones and other electronic devices must be turned off and out of sight.
 They cannot be on the working area while you are taking an exam.
-If any such device rings or buzzes, your test will be considered to be compromised.

-(3) ProctorU recommends students to connect with them few days before an exam to check for any internet connection issues and computer compatibilities.
+If any such device rings or buzzes, your test will be considered to be compromised. - (3) ProctorU recommends students to connect with them (https://test-it-out.proctoru.com/) few days before an exam to check for any internet connection issues and computer compatibilities.